Raptors trade OG Anunoby to Knicks for RJ Barrett, 2nd-rounder

 The 6-foot-7 wing led the NBA with 128 steals last season.
 Anunoby, 26, ranked second in defensive half-court matchups against All-Stars a year ago, trailing only Brooklyn’s Mikal Bridges, according to ESPN Stats & Information.

-Raptors trade OG Anunoby, Precious Achiuwa, and Malachi Flynn to Knicks for RJ Barrett, Immanual Quickley
+Raptors trade OG Anunoby, Precious Achiuwa, and Malachi Flynn to Knicks for RJ Barrett, Immanuel Quickley

 Meanwhile, Quickley has averaged a career-high 15 points per game in 30 games off the bench with the Knicks this season.
 In addition to notching 2.6 rebounds and 2.5 assists per game, he’s shooting career bests of 45.4% and 39.5% beyond the arc as well.